fartem/parse-android-test-app/README.md

 # parse-android-test-app

-Test Android application as client-side for [Parse test server](https://github.com/fartem/parse-test-server)
+Test Android application for [Parse test server](https://github.com/fartem/parse-test-server)

 ## 1. Features

 - managing simple entity (Note);
 - sync data with server;
 - restore data from server;
-- sing up from application with email or Facebook account;
+- sign up from application with email or Facebook account;
-- sing in to server with email or Facebook.
+- sign in to server with email or Facebook.

 ## 2. Parse initialization